-Another woman alleges she was sexually assaulted by many major junior hockey players
+Another woman alleges she was sexually assaulted by many hockey players and details the attack

 The hockey world is still recovering from the horror of the 2018 World Junior case, in which five players, Alex Formenton, Carter Hart, Dillon Dube, Cal Foote and Michael McLeod, have been charged with one count of sexual assault, with McLeod also facing an additional charge (being party to the offence) in the 2018 World Junior alleged sexual assault.
 It’s alleged the incident occurred following a Hockey Canada gala in Ontario in June 2018, when the players were honoured for their victory at the World Junior Ice Hockey Championships.
 Court documents from 2022 revealed London police believed they had reasonable grounds to accuse five players of sexually assaulting a young woman in a hotel room.